ThomasKWD/redaxo4_api_json/README.md

 ## Requirements

-Redaxo 4.x
+* Redaxo 4.x (Only tested with Redaxo 4.7.2!)

-Only tested with Redaxo 4.7.2 !
+* Mod Rewrite access.

 ## Installation

 1. *Copy* all files into  a sub directory "*api_json*" under redaxo/include/addons/ of your Redaxo 4.x installation.
 Then start "Install" on the "Addons" page in the backend.

 2. Add a *rewrite rule* to your .htaccess or apache config.
-Just have all links starting with 'api/' to convert to param like this: `RewriteRule ^api[/]?(.*)$ index.php?api=$1`.
-You can test the api without rewrite rule.
-Type e.g. `mydomain.tld/index.php?api=`.
+Just convert all links starting with 'api/' to a param like this: `RewriteRule ^api[/]?(.*)$ index.php?api=$1`.
+You can test the api without a rewrite rule.
+Type e.g. `mydomain.tld/index.php?api=articles/4`.

 ## Usage

 The structure of JSON is similar to Redaxo article structure but simplified.
-But you can easily get titles or full body contents of several articles at once.
+But you can easily get titles or full body contents of several sub-articles at once.

 Examples: